Members of the Regional Board

 Neil was awarded Professional Recognition in Enterprise Education by the General Teaching Council Scotland and also was the recipient of a Royal Society of Edinburgh Medal for “for his outstanding contribution to civic society, creativity and social enterprise, education and the social sciences.”
 In 2016 he was a Scottish Business 40Under40.
 Outside of work Neil enjoys historic research, travel and the fine food and drink of the north east of Scotland.

-Sheena has lived in North East Scotland her whole life.
-She gained an Honours degree in Business Studies from Robert Gordon University in Aberdeen before undertaking her Chartered Accountancy exams, where she qualified as a CA in 1995 while working for James Milne & Co, a chartered accountancy practice in Aberdeen.
+Sheena Ross: Sheena has lived in North East Scotland her whole life.
+She gained an Honours degree in Business Studies from Robert Gordon University in Aberdeen before undertaking her Chartered Accountancy exams, where she qualified as a CA in 1995 while working for James Milne & Co, a chartered accountancy practise in Aberdeen.

-After working two years in industry for Grampian Country Food Group as a Financial Accountant, Sheena moved to Johnston Carmichael in Fraserburgh where she is currently a Business Advisory Director working with rural, agricultural and small businesses and companies mainly based in the North East corner of Scotland.
+After working in industry as a Financial Accountant, Sheena moved to Johnston Carmichael in Fraserburgh as a Business Advisory Director.
+Sheena has recently joined Leiper and Summers, Chartered Accountants in Fraserburgh as a Client Manager where she continues to help owner managed businesses in the North East of Scotland, specialising in rural and agricultural businesses.
 In 2018/19 Sheena took part in Scottish Enterprise’s Rural Leadership Programme which included visiting the parliaments in Brussels, London and Edinburgh.

-Sheena lives on the family farm with her husband and two teenage children, all of whom help keep her busy outwith work.
+Sheena lives on the family farm with her husband and two children, all of whom help her busy out with work.
 She also enjoys yoga, being part of her local village choir, attending music concerts and socialising with friends.

 Born in Hamilton, Drew was educated at Earnock High School, Bell College of Technology and Jordanhill College of Education.
-On graduation he became a Lecturer in Mechanical Engineering at Thurso Technical College, before embarking on a 350+ year career in the offshore oil and gas industry.
+On graduation he became a Lecturer in Mechanical Engineering at Thurso Technical College, before embarking on a 35

 Outside his business interests, Drew enjoys watching rugby union, gardening and DIY, Drew is married with two grown–up daughters and lives in Durris.